Safe and Dynamically-Feasible Motion Planning using Control Lyapunov and Barrier Functions: CLF and BNCBF Compatibility Verification

 \begin{remark}\longthmtitle{About the Choice of CLF and Class $\Kc_{\infty}$ Function} {\rm Note that, when solving the optimization problems~\eqref{eq:r1-clf-bncbf-compat-check-general} and~\eqref{eq:r2-clf-bncbf-compat-check-general} for fixed $V_q$, $\alpha_l$, and $W_q$, it is not guaranteed that $\zeta_1\neq0$ or $\zeta_1=0$ and $\zeta_2\geq0$.
 If $\tilde{\alpha}$ is an extended class $\Kc_{\infty}$ function with $\tilde{\alpha}(s)\geq\alpha(s)$ for all $s\in\real$, the objective function $\Phi$ of~\eqref{eq:r2-clf-bncbf-compat-check-general} does not decrease at any point, which means that the value of $\zeta_1$ remains the same, but the condition $\zeta_2 \geq 0$ becomes easier to satisfy.
 A similar behavior occurs if $\tilde{W}$ is a positive definite function with $\tilde{W}(x)\leq W(x)$ for all $x\in\real^n$.
 We leverage these observations in Section~\ref{sec:c-clf-cbf-rrt} when we introduce our proposed motion planning algorithm. \demo } \end{remark}

 \begin{remark}\longthmtitle{Regularity Properties of the Controller} {\rm If $V_q$ and $h_l$ are compatible in $\Rc$ for all $l\in[M]$, the CLF-CBF-based controller~\eqref{eq:clf-bncbf-controller} is well defined, i.e., the optimization~\eqref{eq:clf-bncbf-controller} is feasible for all points in $\Rc$.
 However, slightly stronger conditions are needed to ensure that such CLF-CBF-based controller is locally Lipschitz and therefore can be used to render $\Cc$ forward invariant and the origin asymptotically stable.
-We refer the reader to~\cite{PM-AA-JC:24-ejc} for a survey on different conditions that ensure continuity, Lipschitzness, and other regularity properties of optimization-based controllers of the form~\eqref{eq:clf-bncbf-controller}.
+We refer the reader to~\cite{PM-AA-JC:25-ejc} for a survey on different conditions that ensure continuity, Lipschitzness, and other regularity properties of optimization-based controllers of the form~\eqref{eq:clf-bncbf-controller}.
 These conditions are often satisfied in practice and are mostly related to the dynamics and the specific obstacles, which in our problem here are given and not subject to design.
-Therefore, throughout this work, we assume that~\eqref{eq:clf-bncbf-controller} satisfies at least one of the sufficient conditions outlined in~\cite{PM-AA-JC:24-ejc} that ensure that the resulting controller is locally Lipschitz. \demo } \end{remark}
+Therefore, throughout this work, we assume that~\eqref{eq:clf-bncbf-controller} satisfies at least one of the sufficient conditions outlined in~\cite{PM-AA-JC:25-ejc} that ensure that the resulting controller is locally Lipschitz. \demo } \end{remark} \begin{remark}\longthmtitle{Input Constraints} {\rm In many applications, one is interested in verifying whether the CLF and BNCBF conditions are simultaneously feasible with a control input $u$ constrained to lie on the set $\setdef{u\in\real^m}{ C_1 u \leq c_2 }$, with $C_1\in\real^{c\times m}$, $c_2\in\real^c$, and $c\in\mathbb{Z}_{>0}$.
+Equivalently, we seek to verify whether the inequalities